-> Step 1: Whisk together all of the dry ingredients in a mixing bowl until no lumps remain.
-Make a well in the center for the wet ingredients.
+Step 1: Whisk together all of the dry ingredients in a mixing bowl until no lumps remain.

-> Tips for making the perfect chocolate protein pancakes
+Tips for cooking the perfect pancakes

-> Other healthy low-carb pancake recipes
+Other healthy low-carb pancake recipes

-> When you’ve tried this chocolate protein pancake recipe, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

-> Chocolate Protein Pancakes
+Chocolate Protein Pancakes

 - 1/4 tsp. vanilla extract